AI Lifecycle Models Need To Be Revised. An Exploratory Study in Fintech: Data Synthesis

 \paragraph{Model Risk Assessment} Model Risk Assessment is crucial to any banking or finance organization.
-Although these companies already have a big history of traditional risk management, it does not cover Machine Learning models.
-At \ING{}, this is mandatory for any model.
+Although companies in the finance domain already have a big history of traditional risk management, it does not consider Machine Learning models.
+Moreover, risk assessment teams do not necessarily have a Machine Learning background to make an informed decision.
+This does not mean that Machine Learning models face a less meticulous risk assessment -- it rather means that the process will take even more time, being a bottleneck in the lifecycle.
+Thus, at \ING{}, model risk assessment is enduring a major transformation to make sure this is not a bottleneck in the process.
+Notwithstanding its importance, none of the studied lifecycle models contemplate this stage.

 \paragraph{Model Monitoring} Most Machine Learning models operate continuously and produce outputs online.
 Our study shows that the natural step after deployment is \emph{Monitoring} -- for example, using dashboards -- to ensure the model is behaving as expected. \emph{Model Monitoring} is not explicit in neither CRISP-DM nor TDSP, but it is relevant to any domain.
+In fact, \citeauthor{amershi2019software} already contemplates this stage.

 Finally, although not depicted in the proposed lifecycles, \emph{Education} is a stage implicit throughout the whole lifecycle.
 We observe that universities and courses on Machine Learning need to provide a more holistic approach to focus on all the different stages of the lifecycle of a Machine Learning system.